 Frequently Asked Questions

-How many Mineta Ambassadors Program (MAP) grants will be provided in the 2025-26 academic year?
+How many Mineta Ambassadors Program (MAP) grants will be provided in the upcoming academic year?

 The number of MAP grants provided each year will vary depending on the funds available and the requested amounts.
-For AY 2025-26, we anticipate awarding approximately three to six grants.
+In the past, we awarded two to three grants per year.

 What is the maximum amount of MAP funds that may be awarded to a single institution in an academic year?